rawrrawrpurpledinosaur/H2-Computing-Notes/syllabus.md

 2. Sender encrypts the hash with private keys
 3. Receiver decrypts the hash with public key
 4. Receiver hashes the message and compares with decrypted hash

+#### Authentication:
+- Process of verifying the identity of a user or processes
+1. Something you know: Password, PIN
+2. Something you have: Smart card, token
+3. Something you are: Biometric data